 Whether by highlighting their problem, your solution, or both.

-Desire and Action make up the bottom of your content marketing funnel.
+Desire and Action make up the bottom of your funnel.

 These stages are where you’ll convince people to actually buy your product or service.